 - Be responsible and respect traffic laws: Staying safe on the road means being responsible.
 Always make sure you ride sober, alert, and attentive.
 Motorcyclists should also obey posted speed limits and yield the right-of-way to other road users.

 If you were injured in a injured in a motorcycle accident, it's important to understand your rights.
 Insurance companies often take advantage of biases against motorcyclists.
 They may attempt to pin the blame on you, or claim that you were irresponsible and reckless.

-The attorneys at Bretz & Young in Hutchinson, Salina and Wichita know the truth.
+The attorneys at Bretz & Young in Hutchinson, Salina, Wichita, Garden City, and Dodge City know the truth.
 We know that Kansas motorcyclists are generally responsible and abide by traffic laws.
-Don't let the insurance companies push you around.
+Don’t let the insurance companies push you around.

 Contact us today for a free case evaluation, or call our law office at 1-866-881-0103.
 We'll fight to hold negligent parties and their insurance companies accountable, so you can focus on recovery.